Repeating Flows

 2. Select Specific Event – choose Year End or VAT Return Period

-1. Next, if you want to assign repeating flows to clients using Tags then go to Add Clients section and choose By Tag, select the tags (you may need to remove already selected tags by click on the X under selected tags and assign the new tags if applicable)
+1. Next, if you want to assign repeating workflows to clients using Tags then go to Add Clients section and choose By Tag, select the tags (you may need to remove already selected tags by click on the X under selected tags and assign the new tags if applicable)

 1. Go to Review & Go and click Save.